 Aquaculture Learner of the Year, Modern Apprentice of the Year and Overall

 Learner of the Year.
 You can find out more by visiting Work with Us.

 We are committed to sourcing locally wherever possible.
 We source everyday consumables – from safety equipment and multi-million-pound industrial equipment, to rib boats and feed barges – through Scottish companies.
 In 2018, we sourced over £110m worth of supplies over 650 Scottish suppliers, representing over 75 % of all procurement last year.

 We are committed to playing an active role in the communities in which we live and work, with a focus on promoting health and well-being through sports and cultural events, education, staff community champions and environmental projects.
 A key part of our community engagement programme is supporting local, traditional, cultural and sporting events such as the Cowal Gathering and Lochcarron Highland Games, which are key gathering places and have been a highlight of the rural calendar for centuries.

 In addition, through our Community Fund, staff are encouraged to nominate local groups that promote health and well-being in their local communities.
-Last year, over 30 staff nominated local community groups were awarded support through our Community Fund, including Rhunahaorine Primary School Parents.
+Last year, over 30 staff nominated local community groups through our Community Fund, including Rhunahaorine Primary School Parents.
 Their main aim is to raise money for the local primary school, which is made up of around 15 pupils from 8 families.
 They used their donation to purchase new waterproofs for the pupils to use during their Forest/Beach School sessions, where they learn vital outdoor skills such as making fires, creating shelters and cooking outdoors.